jundalisay/sp/content/en/research/sarkar/human-body/part-3b.md

 ---

-By performing ásanas regularly, human beings can control:
+By performing asanas regularly, humans can control:
-- the propensities attached to each cakra.
+- the propensities attached to each cakra
-- consequently, the thoughts which arise in their minds and their behaviour.
+- consequently, the thoughts which arise in their minds and their behaviour

-This is because ásanas have a profound effect on the glands and sub-glands by either pressurizing or depressurizing them.
+This is because asanas have a profound effect on the glands and sub-glands by either pressurizing or depressurizing them.

-For example, mayúrásana [peacock posture] has a pressurizing effect on the mańipura cakra.
+For example, mayurasana [peacock posture] has a pressurizing effect on the manipura cakra.

-The secretions of the glands and sub-glands of the mańipura cakra and the propensities associated with them will become more balanced if this ásana is practised regularly.
+The secretions of the glands and sub-glands of the manipura cakra and the propensities associated with them will become more balanced if this asana is practised regularly.

-**If someone has a great fear of public speaking, it means his or her mańipura cakra is weak**.*
+**If someone has a great fear of public speaking, it means his or her manipura cakra is weak**.*

 {{< n n="In Superphysics, this is the Jupiter Mount" >}}